Over the past few years, we’ve been developing and expanding our reach into the world of making, by offering both programs and resources.

 In fact, some are even talking about making as at the core of a new type of literacy: invention literacy (i,e, the ability to look around you and figure out how human-made things work).
 Like any type of literacy, you can never be too old or too young to start your making journey and nurturing the growth mindset on which all making depends.
 You also can never have enough tools in the forms of books to get your creative juices flowing.

-So this year we plan to highlight all of the various making resources we have–which range from needlework to Legos to more.
-We’ll kick off this series with the big picture—a look at some of the resources we have on making in general.
+So, this year we plan to highlight all of the various making resources we have–which range from needlework to Legos to more.
+March is all about how to turn your maker hobby into your own business.

 This year, our theme is “Walk A Mile In My Shoes.”
 The idea that you can’t understand someone (and shouldn’t judge them) until you’ve walked a mile in their shoes is a pretty common sentiment.
 And research has shown that reading fiction is one way to really get such a walk going.
 So, that’s what we are going to do this year: use fiction (and some nonfiction when we just can’t resist) to take walks in someone’s shoes.
 We hope you lace up those sneakers and join our journey.
-To kick off the series, we’re going to start close to home.
+For March, our theme is Faith Speaks Many Languages, and we’re profiling books with characters from a variety of religious backgrounds.

-Continue reading “Walk A Mile In My Shoes: January”
+Continue reading “Walk a Mile in My Shoes: March”